EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ```

 ## Step 4: Create The Data Structure for the Table
-Before a table can be configured and instantiated, a struct that represents the data structure of the address book needs to be written.
-Since it's an address book, the table will contain people, so create a `struct` called "person"
+Before a table can be configured and instantiated, we need to define a struct that represents the data structure of the address book.
+Since it is an address book, the table will contain people, so create a `struct` called "person"

 ```cpp
 struct person {};